timabell/timwise.co.uk/_posts/2021-07-08-why-i-want-you-to-use-slack-threads.md

 It seems harmless to just post another couple of messages, right?

 Slack in any active organisation can quickly become a firehose of information that can be quite hard to keep up with.
 It takes some effort from all involved to protect everyone's focus and flow time.
 As an aside if you want an insight into just how damaging distractions can be I recommend diving into Cal Newport's writings <https://www.calnewport.com/books/>, particularly "Deep Work".
-Some of us have the luxury of turning of slack for most of the day, but some people need to keep up more actively than that.
+Some of us have the luxury of turning off slack for most of the day, but some people need to keep up more actively than that.

 ### Notifications and unread messages

 Slack allows you to carefully manage what notifications you receive, but for a channel it basically comes down to notifications on or off for channel messages.

-If you have a channel that you want (or need) to keep up to date with in a timely manner then when someone sends a new channel message you will have intrusive notifications and as shown below an "unread channel" in bold and white sat glaring at you waiting to be read:
+If you have a channel that you want (or need) to keep up to date with in a timely manner then when someone sends a new channel message you will have intrusive notifications and as shown below an "unread channel" in bold-and-white sat glaring at you waiting to be read:

 ![unread slack channel](/images/blog/slack/slack-unread-channel.png)